 How many times do you get pulled into a lengthy email thread with a group of co-workers?
 Are your team communications hard to document and scattered among multiple programs?
 How can your workgroup more easily collaborate, chat, and share important files and resources?
 Your solution is Microsoft Teams.
-Teams is a cloud-based collaboration tool that is part of the Microsoft 365 (previously Office 365) suite of applications.
-Although some organizations have been working with Teams for a few years, millions of people were suddenly introduced to Microsoft Teams in March 2020 when they began working from home and needed a virtual way to conduct meetings, share documents, and communicate in a new or different way.
+Teams is a cloud-based collaboration tool that is part of the Microsoft 365 suite of applications.
+Although some organizations have been working with Teams for several years, millions of people were suddenly introduced to Microsoft Teams in March 2020 when they began working remotely and needed a virtual way to conduct meetings, share documents, and communicate in a new or different way.

 The core capabilities of Microsoft Teams include: